 STÄMPFLI – THE ORIGINAL RACING HULL

 As the oldest operating rowing hull manufacture in the world, the story of Stämpfli Racing Boats is a long and prestigious one.
-Over a century ago, in 1896 in Zurich Switzerland, Johann Friedrich August Stämpfli created the company and brand.
+Over a century ago in 1896, Johann Friedrich August Stämpfli created the company and brand in Zurich Switzerland.
 Today the Stämpfli name remains synonymous performance, quality and durability.

 Origins of Stämpfli

 As the oldest operating rowing hull manufacture in the world, the story of Stämpfli Racing Boats is a long and prestigious one.
-Over a century ago, in 1896 in Zurich Switzerland, Johann Friedrich August Stämpfli created the company and brand.
+Over a century ago in 1896, Johann Friedrich August Stämpfli created the company and brand in Zurich Switzerland.
 The first hulls produced were fishing boats and sailing yachts, but the company quickly evolved and produced its first rowing racing hull in 1898.
 After the success of their first rowing hull, Stämpfli continued to forge ahead leading the industry in hull design, materials exploration, and construction.

 Development of Materials